4. Abby Jeanne at Raccoon Motel

-Abby Jeanne, a soulful singer/songwriter based in Milwaukee, Wisconsin, previously played here in November during the GAS Feed & Seed Festival in downtown Davenport.
-Jeanne returns to town on Saturday for a show at the Triple Crown Whiskey Bar & Raccoon Motel, 304 E. 3rd St., Davenport.
+Abby Jeanne, a soulful singer/songwriter based in Milwaukee, Wisconsin, will play a show on Saturday at the Triple Crown Whiskey Bar & Raccoon Motel, 304 E. 3rd St., Davenport.
 She will be joined by bands Soultru and Progeny.
 Doors open at 6 p.m. and music starts at 7 p.m.
 Tickets cost $10 in advance at raccoonmotel.com.

 Post a comment as